 \textbf{Safe dynamics learning and control} amounts to the design of a controller that guarantees satisfaction of all constraints.
-Given a statistical model of the system subject to external random disturbances, it is common to use chance constraints to ensure that all specifications are satisfied with high probability $1{-}\delta$.
-Such chance constraints are often preferred to robust constraints ($\delta\,{=}\,0$), as statistical models predicting unbounded distributions over possible outcomes are typically used in such applications \cite{hewing2018cautious,IvanovicPavone2019,CastilloRAL2020}, in which case requiring zero probability of failure is infeasible.
-Typically, \textit{pointwise} chance constraints taking the form $\Prob(\x_t\in\X_i) \,{\geq}\, (1{-}\delta)$ are enforced for each $i$-th constraint $\x_t\,{\in}\,\X_i$ at each time $t\,{\geq}\, 0$ \cite{CastilloRAL2020,LewBonalli2020,hewing2018cautious, Polymenakos2020, Khojasteh_L4DC20, ChengKhojasteh2020}.
-Unfortunately, this approach only guarantees constraint satisfaction with high probability at each timestep $t$, and does not guarantee safety over the entire operation time \cite{FreyRSS2020,SchmerlingPavone2017}.
-This is particularly an issue when the time to complete a given task is a priori unknown.
-This observation motivates using a single \textit{joint} chance constraint instead, taking the form $\Prob(\x_t\in\X_i\, \forall i\, \forall t) \,{\geq}\, (1{-}\delta)$.
-Instead of allocating the total allowed probability of failure $\delta$ to each $i$-th constraint and each time $t$ \cite{blackmore2011chance}, we take a frequentist viewpoint and use the confidence sets over the model parameters to plan robust trajectories that are safe with respect to all possible parameters in these confidence sets.
-This approach is key to guaranteeing the satisfaction of all constraints at all times with probability at least $(1{-}\delta)$ despite an unknown time to complete the task and while switching between exploration to reduce dynamics uncertainty and exploitation to complete the given task.
+Given a statistical model of the system subject to external random disturbances, it is common to use chance constraints to ensure that all specifications are satisfied with high probability $(1\,{-}\,\delta)$, where $\delta\,{>}\,0$ is a small tolerable probability of failure.
+Such chance constraints are often preferred to robust constraints ($\delta\,{=}\,0$), as statistical models predicting unbounded distributions over possible outcomes are typically used in such applications \cite{blackmore2010,IvanovicPavone2019,hewing2018cautious,CastilloRAL2020}, in which case requiring zero probability of failure is infeasible.
+Typically, \textit{pointwise} chance constraints $\Prob(\x_t\,{\in}\,\X_i) \,{\geq}\, (1{-}\delta)$ are enforced for each $i$-th constraint $\x_t\,{\in}\,\X_i$ at each time $t\,{\geq}\, 0$ \cite{CastilloRAL2020,LewBonalli2020,hewing2018cautious, Polymenakos2020, Khojasteh_L4DC20, ChengKhojasteh2020}, where $\x_t\,{\in}\,\R^n$ denotes the state of the system at time $t$ and $\X_i\,{\subset}\,\R^n$ denotes a subset of feasible states.
+Unfortunately, this approach only guarantees that each $i$-th constraint is satisfied at each timestep $t$ with high probability and does not guarantee safety over the entire operation time, i.e., that all constraints are satisfied at all times with high probability \cite{FreyRSS2020,SchmerlingPavone2017}.
+This is particularly an issue when the time to complete a given task is a priori unknown, which motivates using a single \textit{joint} chance constraint instead, taking the form $\Prob(\x_t\,{\in}\,\X_i\, \forall i\, \forall t) \,{\geq}\, (1{-}\delta)$.

+Instead of allocating the total allowed probability of failure $\delta$ to each $i$-th constraint and each time $t$ using Boole's inequality \cite{blackmore2011chance}, we take a frequentist viewpoint and use the confidence sets over the model parameters to plan robust trajectories that are safe with respect to all possible parameters in these confidence sets.
+This approach is key to guaranteeing the satisfaction of all constraints \textit{trajectory-wise} with probability at least $(1{-}\delta)$ despite an unknown time to complete the task and while switching between exploration to reduce dynamics uncertainty and exploitation to complete the given task.